JerryX2021/SQL/SQL Server Management Studio.md

 ![image](https://user-images.githubusercontent.com/76986018/144707154-d42881fe-038f-4506-8ae1-b09666f3ec77.png)
 10. The acquired sources seem to have a relation with diagnosis_date as well.
 Let's have a look.
 Query the number of cases for each acquision source, 'Group by' diagnosis date' Save each query results to '.csv' files.
 ![image](https://user-images.githubusercontent.com/76986018/144707983-1de4ca25-bdc1-4ba1-9726-33f0ff2aadac.png)
 11. Use Power BI to visualize the query results.

+(More to come shortly, stay tuned!)